 There are a few chiropractor techniques that most chiropractors agree doubtful.

-If a patient does experience, any of the above, it is reasonable to consider changing to another chiropractor.
+If a patient does experience, any of these, it is reasonable to consider finding another chiropractor for your chiropractic care.

 - The chiropractor claims to be the only one with a “special new technique” that no other chiropractor can use.